-I have finally joined the ranks of Truth In Aging community reviewers who love SimySkin, a skincare company that targets specific ages and formulates based on the principles of ‘systems biology” (understanding the whole is greater than the parts) after testing the excellent SimySkin Gel Cleanser ($45 in the shop).
+I have finally joined the ranks of Truth In Aging community reviewers who love SimySkin, a skincare company that targets specific ages and formulates based on the principles of ‘systems biology” (understanding the whole is greater than the parts) after testing the excellent SimySkin Gel Cleanser ($45).

 I am very particular about cleansers and have a personal theory that you can tell quite a lot about a brand’s approach to skincare.
 In the case of SimySkin’s Gel Cleanser, there are no nasty surfactants and not one single filler, stabilizer or emulsifier.
 Just things that are good for your skin (and the inevitable preservative).